pouchdb/pouchdb/docs/_guides/conflicts.md

 });
 ```

-If you want to resolve the conflict by creating a new revision, you simply `put()` a new document on top of the current winner.
+If you want to resolve the conflict by creating a new revision, you simply `put()` a new document on top of the current winner, and make sure that the losing revision is deleted.

+{% include alert/start.html variant="info" %}
+{% markdown %}
+PouchDB deviates from CouchDB's replication algorithm in one small way: revision hashes aren't deterministic.
+PouchDB is forced to do this, because CouchDB calculates its revision hashes in an Erlang-specific way.

+In practice, this just means that PouchDB's replication algorithm is slightly less efficient than CouchDB's, for some very unlikely edge cases.
+For details, see [this comment](https://github.com/pouchdb/pouchdb/issues/2451#issuecomment-77386826).
+{% endmarkdown %}
+{% include alert/end.html %}

 Accountants don't use erasers
 -------